-The Victorian Department of Education and Training's School Readiness Funding initiative recognises Parent-Child Mother Goose as a program that can bring benefits to four-year-old children in each of this initiative's three priority areas:
+The Victorian Department of Education and Training's School Readiness Funding initiative recognises Parent-Child Mother Goose as a program that can bring benefits to three- and four-year-old children in each of this initiative's three priority areas:

 Wellbeing (social and emotional), and